Here’s everything about accounting and finance considered STEM majors like computer science:

 It represents a broad range of disciplines from hard science to health occupations and a whole lot more.

-Why Does It Matter if They Are STEM Degrees?
+Why Does It Matter if Accounting and Finance Are Stem Degrees?

 Mostly, there are two reasons why people care a lot about what counts as a STEM degree.